cniel-ud/BOWaves/README.md

 There are other command line options available which you can find by checking run_sikmeans.py.
 By default, the script will save an image of the centroids it finds within your data that have at least 5 occurrences or more.
 This is a hyperparameter.

+Note that if you are using the Bag-of-Waves feature extractor on EEG data, we currently assume that you have done some preprocessing in order to extract the independent components (ICs), which is what the code will operate on.
+This could be done with Matlab and EEGLAB, the MNE library in Python, etc.

 Please let me (Austin Meek) know if you have any questions.

 ## Install